 Now that you understand what is Form N-PX, let's review the purpose.

-The overall purpose of this form is to make specific aspects of proxy voting records public so that anyone can understand voting results and priorities.
+The overall purpose of this form is to make specific aspects of proxy statements public so that anyone can understand voting results and priorities.

 In the long term, this increases corporate transparency.
 It also promotes accountability.
-If a company made a public commitment, for instance regarding ESG priorities, and voted in accordance with these commitments, the voting record demonstrates accountability and progress toward goals.
+If a company made a public commitment, for instance regarding ESG priorities for disclosure and fiduciary duty, and voted in accordance with these commitments, the voting record demonstrates accountability and progress toward goals.

 It is important to note that this type of information is often made available to investors in other ways.
 Some companies will post proxy vote results directly on their website.
 Others will sum up relevant information in shareholder communication, including annual reports.